hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 # IBFT 2.0

-Pantheon implements the IBFT 2.0 Proof-of-Authority (PoA) consensus protocol.
+Besu implements the IBFT 2.0 Proof-of-Authority (PoA) consensus protocol.
 IBFT 2.0 can be used for private networks.

 In IBFT 2.0 networks, transactions and blocks are validated by approved accounts, known as validators.
 Validators take turns to create the next block, and a super-majority (greater than 66%) of validators must sign the block before it can be inserted into the chain.